Tithing

 To paraphrase: God doesn't demand a fixed amount of money from us; he wants us to give from the heart.
 If people are forced by their church to give a certain percent of their income, that's extortion.
 If they give freely and cheerfully the amount they are able, that's a gift."

-The above quote is from a Catholic priest who responded to an ex-Mormon asking about tithing.
-The priest is correct.
+Critic's Comment: The above quote is from a Catholic priest who responded to an ex-Mormon asking about tithing.
+Perhaps the priest is correct.
 We are not called to tithe.
 We are asked to make offerings.
 When the elderly widow gave her last two mites, it was an offering, not a tithe.
 That would have been 10% of her last two mites.
 We are not called to tithe, but to make an offering to sustain the church.
 Plus, if I were to announce that I had given 10% of my income to a homeless shelter, that would not be acceptable to the church, but it is just what the Bible tells us we should do with our tithes.
 Please check out Deut.
 14 for the Old Testament law on tithing.
 Christians are no longer under that obligation.

 Additional references